Friday, May 18, 2007

 Recently, a client called to discuss questions from my processor.
 It turned out the person who had called her was not my processor.
 I was mystified how they could have known that she was discussing a mortgage until I heard about trigger lists.
 These days people refinance and move so frequently, I guess the odds of someone expecting a call from 'their bank' must be in their favor.
 Your lender should provide the names of people who will be contacting you about your loan ahead of time so you can be sure with whom you are speaking.

 I assure you that responsible lenders are protesting this practice.
-I urge consumers to express your concerns to your Senators and Representatives.
+I urge consumers to express your concerns or personal experience to your Congressional Representatives at http://www.congress.org/

 Loannetter